 Behold, the Green Smoothie Pop.
 I received these fun squeeze-pop molds as a get-well gift from my mom (how sweet is that? she obviously gets me.).
 The day before my appointment, I whizzed up a mason jar magic bullet filled with frozen banana, frozen pineapple, fresh spinach, orange juice and almond milk, and poured the blend into the tubes to freeze.
 It was the right thing to do.
 Delicious tropical flavor, soothing cold for gum pain, and the pineapple and orange juice pack a punch of vitamin C for healing!

 Leading up to my surgery, I naturally ended up discussing the finer points of the mechanical soft diet with my dietitian coworkers.
-When the idea of crispy grilled cheese saturated with creamy tomato soup came up, I just couldn’t get it out of my head.
+When the idea of golden grilled cheese saturated with creamy tomato soup came up, I just couldn’t get it out of my head.
 During my pre-op grocery run, the first things to get tossed into my basket were a loaf of whole-grain sourdough bread, some lovely grass-fed sharp cheddar, and an ultra-convenient box of Imagine light-sodium Garden Tomato Soup.
 With the bread lightly brushed with olive oil for a source of healthy fat, this meal is easy to throw together when you don’t feel like cooking, and total comfort food.
 Win win!
+And if you do feel like cooking, I must recommend my favorite tomato soup recipe: [Instant Pot] Roasted Tomato Soup.

 Scrambled eggs made appearances at both breakfast and lunch.
 They’re a quick/easy protein, soft, and topping with salsa doesn’t just up the flavor factor, but also adds a little extra veggies and vitamins.
 Every bit helps!